PTKay/Universal-CPK-Mod-Installer/README.md

 - *How do I make my mods compatible with uCPKmi?*

-Set up your mod like this (stuff between "%%" are comments):
+Set up your mod like this (text between "%%" are comments):
 ```
 %modfolder%\%a folder%\%filesgohere%
 %modfolder%\mod.ini